 - Smoking: Smoking affects every tissue in our body, and our tendons are not spared that damage.

 - Obesity: Obesity imparts more strain on our tendons.
 When present with other metabolic issues, the overweight are at increased risk for tendon related pain when exercising or running.
+In addition, visceral fat, or fat around your midsection is a major endocrine signaling organ.
+This fat is highly active from a metabolic perspective.
+That also leads to chronic low-grade inflammation.

 - Gout: When you suffer from gout, the pain is caused by crystals forming in your joints or tendons.
 Those sodium urate crystals usually accumulate in our joints and can cause an intense inflammatory response.
 Gout crystals can also deposit in our tendons.
 That will weaken the tendon, and the inflammation associated with gout will bring specific white blood cells to the region which have enzymes and proteins capable of dissolving the collagen.
 This also increases the risk of tendon pain, and occasionally, tendon rupture.